Aarika Hughes: Coaching career

 Hughes began her collegiate coaching career at New Mexico State on her former college coach Mark Trakh's staff.
 While at New Mexico State, she was named to the Women's Basketball Coaches Association's "Thirty under 30" list.
 After five seasons at New Mexico State, she spent one season at New Mexico on the inaugural staff of Mike Bradbury.

 USC

 Hughes joined the women's basketball staff at USC in 2017, working as an assistant under Trakh again.

 Loyola Marymount

 Hughes was named the women's basketball head coach at Loyola Marymount on April 17, 2021.

+Hughes led the Lions to a regular season championship in the 2025-26 season for the first time since the 2003-04 season.

+After leading the Lions to a WCC regular season title, Hughes was named WCC Coach of the Year.